scott-vincent/efcore-postgres/README.md

 # efcore-postgres

-This is an example of how to write a REST API in ASP.NET Core 2.2 using the Entity Framework (EF Core).
+This is an example of how to write a REST API in ASP.NET Core 2.2 using the Entity Framework (EF) Core.

 ## Demonstrates the use of: